timdonnelly/Advance/README.md

 *Suggestions / pull requests / etc are welcome!*

 ### Usage

+There are several ways to integrate Advance into your project.

-To use Advance as a framework, simply add the `Advance.xcodeproj` to your project and add `Advance.framework` as an "Embedded Binary" to your application target (under General in target settings).
+* Manually, as a framework: simply add the `Advance.xcodeproj` to your project and add `Advance.framework` as an "Embedded Binary" to your application target (under General in target settings).
 From there, add `import Advance` to your code and you're good to go.

+* Swift Package Manager (experimental).

-Advance also supports Carthage (add `github "storehouse/Advance"` to your `Cartfile`) and Swift Package Manager.
+* Carthage: add `github "storehouse/Advance"` to your `Cartfile`.

+* CocoaPods: add `pod 'Advance', '~> 0.9'` to your `Podfile`.

 ### Documentation
 API documentation is [available here](http://storehouse.github.io/Advance/docs).